 Goldstein joined the World Bank in 1985 as a macroeconomist.
 Through her career she has worked in West and Southern Africa, South Asia, and Central Europe as a macroeconomist, human development specialist, and as Country Manager in both Burkina Faso and FYR Macedonia.
 She also was the founding manager of the World Bank’s Results Secretariat.

-Prior to becoming the Country Director for Bangladesh, Goldstein spent three years on special assignment at the African Development Bank in Tunisia, where she was regional director for programs in nine West African nations, and subsequently established and led the Quality Assurance and Results Department.
+Prior to becoming the Country Director for Bangladesh and Nepal, Goldstein spent three years on special assignment at the African Development Bank in Tunisia, where she established and led the Quality Assurance and Results Department.

 Goldstein earned Master’s degrees in public health from the John Hopkins University and in public affairs from Princeton University.